As ratings drop, Putin defends record, says better life awaits Russians

 Under the new methodology, VTsIOM, the state pollster, showed public trust in Putin surging to 72.3%, a figure it said dropped slightly this month to 71.7%.

+Putin’s agenda on Thursday was overwhelmingly domestic, but he also said he was ready to hold talks with President Donald Trump if that was what his U.S. counterpart wanted.

-Additional reporting by Elena Fabrichnaya and Tom Balmforth, Maria Kiselyova and Gabrielle Tetrault-Farber; Writing by Andrew Osborn/Olzhas Auyezov; Editing by Jon Boyle
+Additional reporting by Elena Fabrichnaya, Gleb Stolyarov, Tom Balmforth, Maria Kiselyova and Gabrielle Tetrault-Farber; Writing by Andrew Osborn/Olzhas Auyezov; Editing by Jon Boyle